 The question was raised what the typical make-up of IRTs is.
 It was noted that the initial focus has been on original PDP WG members but in certain cases additional expertise may be needed / desirable.
 More complex IRTs may need a different level of expertise than more straight forward policy recommendations.
 It was agreed that at a minimum volunteers should be invited from the PDP WG that developed the policy recommendations, but that staff / IRT should have the flexibility to reach out to other parties / experts if deemed necessary to ensure the required expertise as well as involvement of directly affected parties.

-It was suggested that an opt-out option should be provided if there is no need for an IRT, but it was noted that if the choice is mandatory or not, it probably should be mandatory.
+It was suggested that an opt-out option should be provided if there is no need for an IRT, but it was noted that if the choice is whether an IRT should be mandatory or not, it probably should be mandatory.

 It was also pointed out that the level of participation / interest in joining an IRT may also provide an indication of whether there is a community interest or need to have one.

-It was agreed that the processes associated with Implementation Review Team should be flexible as a one-size fits all model would probably not work or be very effective.
+It was agreed that the processes associated with Implementation Review Teams should be flexible as a one-size fits all model would probably not work or be very effective.

-It was suggested to consider modifying the existing language in PDP manual to require the creation of an Implementation Review Team following the adoption of the policy recommendations by the ICANN Board, but allow the GNSO Council the flexibility to not create an IRT in exceptional circumstances (e.g. in certain cases there may not be an implementation or another IRT may already be in place to deal with the implementation of policy recommendations).
+It was suggested to consider modifying the existing language in the PDP manual to require the creation of an Implementation Review Team following the adoption of the policy recommendations by the ICANN Board, but allow the GNSO Council the flexibility to not create an IRT in exceptional circumstances (e.g. in certain cases there may not be an implementation or another IRT may already be in place to deal with the implementation of policy recommendations).

 It was also suggested that in certain cases an IRT could consist of a limited number of people, even one, which would mainly serve the function of liaison between the staff efforts and the GNSO Council.

-The Working Group recommends that the PDP Manual is modified to require the creation of an Implementation Review Team following the adoption of the PDP recommendations by the ICANN Board, but allow the GNSO Council the flexibility to not create an IRT in exceptional circumstances (e.g. if another IRT is already in place that could deal with the PDP recommendations).
+The Working Group recommends that the PDP Manual be modified to require the creation of an Implementation Review Team following the adoption of the PDP recommendations by the ICANN Board, but allow the GNSO Council the flexibility to not create an IRT in exceptional circumstances (e.g. if another IRT is already in place that could deal with the PDP recommendations).

 How is the IRT expected to operate?